alexalexyang/supermeowkat/README.md

 Supermeowkat is built with Gatsby.
 It focuses on markdown for as many things as possible.

+It has three main features: pages, modes (for art), and a blog.

 # Pages

 To make a page, create a markdown file in src/pages.
 The filename minus the extension will automatically be added to the navigation bar.

 # Modes

 Supermeowkat is built to make art world workflows easier.
-It has three modes:
+This part of it has three modes:

 - NoExhibition
 - Exhibition